WHAT IS CYBER SEX?

 How to have safe cyber sex

-Considering cyber sex?
+Considering virtual sex?
 Ask yourself the following questions before moving forward.

 Who am I going to 'play' with?